-The QEII Library provides a dedicated space with specialized software for library users, located on the main floor of the library in room L2001.
+The QEII Library provides a dedicated assistive technology space, located on the main floor of the library in room L2001.

 - voice dictation